XXI SUNDAY OF THE YEAR

 through grace, peter became rock.

-will i open myself to his revelation and grace? will i allow him to perfect me?
+will i open myself to his grace? will i allow him to perfect me?